magicmark/programming-protips-wiki/src/protips/file-reading-race-condition.md

 This general coding style is known as ["Easier to ask for forgiveness than permission" (EAFP)](https://docs.python.org/3.5/glossary.html#term-eafp).

+(Even if you think it's not a problem for your one-off build script today, it could still be a problem if folks run multiple commands at once from multiple windows, or someone later decides to throw xargs around your script.
+Concurrency can lead to stuff being deleted/read at the same time.)

 ### Further reading

 - <https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use>